domschrei/mallob/README.md

 In the future, we intend to replace simulated client processes with interfaces "from the outer world", e.g. TCP/HTTP/..., to easily connect external applications to mallob.

 mallob also features a single instance mode, _mallob-mono_, where only a single provided SAT formula is solved on the entire set of available cores.
-Using this configuration on 1600 hardware threads in parallel in an AWS environment, mallob [scored the first place](https://satcompetition.github.io/2020/downloads/satcomp20slides.pdf#page=36) of the first Cloud Track of the international [SAT Competition 2020](https://satcompetition.github.io/2020/). mallob significantly outperformed the competitors and was the only solver in the competition exceeding 300 solved instances (out of 400).
+Using this configuration on 1600 hardware threads in parallel in an AWS environment, mallob [scored the first place](https://satcompetition.github.io/2020/downloads/satcomp20slides.pdf#page=36) of the first Cloud Track of the international [SAT Competition 2020](https://satcompetition.github.io/2020/), solving the most instances among all solvers of all tracks.

 ## Building